SAG free base;SAG; SAG (cyclopamine antagonist); SAG (Smo agonist)

 ||

-- SAG has a plasma half-life of approximately 2 hours in mice after intraperitoneal administration.
-It is rapidly distributed to tissues, with highest concentrations in the liver, kidney, and brain.
-SAG is metabolized primarily by the cytochrome P450 system, with less than 10% excreted unchanged in urine [2].
+After intraperitoneal injection, the half-life of SAG in mouse plasma is about 2 hours.
+It can be rapidly distributed to various tissues, with the highest concentrations in the liver, kidneys and brain.
+SAG is mainly metabolized by the cytochrome P450 system, with less than 10% excreted unchanged in the urine [2].

 |